03 Nov 8 Ways to Get Paid to Tweet

 4. Apply for Twitter campaigns.

-Niche Parent provides influencers an array of opportunities to work with brands on blog posts, Instagram and Twitter campaigns.
+The Network Niche provides influencers an array of opportunities to work with brands on blog posts, Instagram and Twitter campaigns.
 Make sure you sign up for the The Network and you’ll get an alert when there’s a good fit for you.

 5. Host a Twitter Party or Twitter Chat.

 A 30-90 minute Twitter event can drive awareness to a cause or campaign.
 Let PR representatives know you can host a Twitter event on their behalf.
 Bring in other influencers on the campaign to expand your reach.
-The Niche Parent Network also looks for Twitter event co-hosts.
+We also look for Twitter event co-hosts.
 Look to your blogging tribe or blogger connections for opportunities.

 6. Manage a Twitter account for a client.